Dynamics and entropy of $\mathcal{S}$-graph shifts: Background and definitions

 \begin{definition} Let $X$ be a shift space, $m, n \in \N_0$, and $\Phi\colon \mathcal B_{m+n+1}(X) \to \mathcal A$.
 The \textit{sliding block code} with memory $m$ and anticipation $n$, also called an $(m+n+1)$-block code, is the map $\phi\colon X \to Y$ defined by

 \end{definition}

 Every sliding block code is a homomorphism.
-The Curtis-Lyndon-Hedlund Theorem is the surprising result that the converse is true: Every homomorphism between two shift spaces is a sliding block code.
+The Curtis-Hedlund-Lyndon Theorem is the surprising result that the converse is true: Every homomorphism between two shift spaces is a sliding block code.

 A shift space is called \textit{sofic} if it is the image of an SFT under a homomorphism.
 The \textit{follower set} of a word $\alpha \in \mathcal L(X)$ is $F_X(\alpha) = \{\beta \in \mathcal L(X) : \alpha\beta \in \mathcal L(X) \}$.